Skip to main content

 • “I am plagued with stuttering and performance issues (and my PC can handle many games well), which mess with my ability to hit the beats for a rhythm game.”

-• “I can notice several performance drops and some balancing touches are in order, but given their reaction to feedback, I know that those are already being worked on.”
+• “I can notice several performance drops and some balancing touches are in order, but given their reaction to feedback, I know those are already being worked on.”

 • humor

-• “I found myself enjoying and laughing while playing, and that's all a game should be.”
+• “I found myself enjoying and laughing while playing and that's all a game should be.”

 • “The funny noises tickle my brain in the right places.”